 - 1. Reviewing and approving, prior to the beginning of each fiscal year, the business plan, capital budget and financial goals of the Corporation, as well as longer term strategic plans (taking into account the opportunities and risks of the business) prepared and elaborated by management and, throughout the year, monitoring the achievement of the objectives set. - 2.
 Reviewing and approving all significant decisions relating to the business, among others, acquisitions, dispositions, senior management changes, budgets, capital expenditures and major financing. - 3.
 Identifying, with management, the principal risks of the Corporation's business and ensuring the implementation of appropriate systems to manage these risks as well as monitoring, on a regular basis, the adequacy of such systems. - 4.
 Ensuring the adequacy, efficiency and integrity of the Corporation's internal financial and/or disclosure control and management of information systems. - 5.
 Adopting a strategic planning process and approving, on at least an annual basis, a strategic plan which takes into account among other things, the opportunities and risks of the business. - 6.
-Reviewing the content of and approving all regulatory filings such as the quarterly financial statements, the interim and annual Management's Discussion and Analysis, the interim and annual CEO and CFO certifications, and the annual audited consolidated financial statements, the Annual Report, Proxy Circular and Annual Information Form. - 7.
-Selecting the Corporation's Chief Executive Officer ("CEO"), monitoring his/her individual performance, and reviewing and ratifying the Remuneration Committee's assessment of the performance of the CEO on an annual basis. - 8.
+Reviewing the content of and approving all regulatory filings and public disclosure, such as the quarterly financial statements, the interim and annual Management's Discussion and Analysis, the interim and annual CEO and CFO certifications, the annual audited consolidated financial statements, the Annual Report, Proxy Circular, Annual Information Form and reporting requirements of Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act. - 7.
+Selecting the Corporation's Chief Executive Officer ("CEO"), monitoring his/her individual performance, and reviewing and ratifying the Human Resources and Compensation Committee's assessment of the performance of the CEO on an annual basis. - 8.
 Developing a position description for the CEO and developing and approving the corporate goals and objectives that the CEO must meet. - 9.
 Appointing the Corporation's officers. - 10.
 Reviewing and approving compensation mechanisms for senior management. - 11.
 To the extent feasible, satisfying itself as to the integrity of the CEO and other senior officers and that the CEO and other senior officers create a culture of integrity throughout the organization. - 12.
 Adopting, enforcing and monitoring good corporate governance practices, processes and disclosure.